-The complex known today as the Robert Koch Forum was one of the largest buildings constructed for research purposes in the time of the Kaiser and the short-lived German Empire.
+The historic complex was given its name - Robert Koch Forum - in 2007 by the state of Berlin.
+It was one of the largest buildings constructed for research purposes in the time of the Kaiser and the short-lived German Empire.
 The site of the scientific, medical, and technical institutes of the Friedrich Wilhelm University (the precursor of today’s Humboldt University) occupies a trapeze-shaped area between Dorotheenstrasse and bank of the River Spree, Reichstagsufer.
 It was built between 1873 and 1883 at the instigation of the physicist Hermann von Helmholtz, according to plans by Paul Spieker, the architect of Friedrich Wilhelm University library.
 With K.A.F Zastrau and building inspectors Hellwig and Kleinwächter as important collaborators and site managers, the Physiologisches Institut at Dorotheenstrasse 96, the large lecture hall at the center of the building, and the director's apartment at the southwest corner were built from 1873 to 1877.

 The buildings of the Physikalisches Institut, on the corner of Reichstagufer and Wilhelmstraße, were completed in 1878, heavily damaged in the Second World War, and taken down beginning in 1955.
 Today, ARD Television’s main Berlin studio occupies the site.
 In a second construction phase, from 1879 to 1883, the Pharmakologische Institut was built on the corner of Dorotheenstrasse and Bunsenstrasse, as were other institutes on Bunsenstrasse.
 By 1900, the original two- and three-story buildings were deemed too small.
 The extension of the Chemische Institut was designed by the architect Georg Thür in 1907 – 1908 to complement the buildings finished in 1883.
 The Physiologische Institut, directors’ apartments, the Pharmakologische Institut, and a later extension, the Chemisches Institut, were built on the aforementioned streets.
 The complex’s attic story, visible today from Dorotheenstrasse and in part also from Bunsenstrasse, was also added later.